 The railroad industry has inherent safety risks and dangers associated with it.
 As such, corporations that employ railroad workers need to have a laser-like focus on worker safety.
 If worker safety is threatened because of a compromise made by a railroad company, the company is liable.

 Federal Employers Liability Act

-The FELA was put in place to ensure railroad workers have rights and protections.
-For example, railroad companies have to enforce safety regulations, provide workers with training and supervision, and not to put unreasonable demands on the workers.
-If a company fails to comply with the FELA and an employee is injured then that employee can make a claim.
+The Federal Employers Liability Act (FELA) was put in place to ensure railroad workers have rights and protections.
+For example, railroad companies have to enforce safety regulations and provide workers with training and supervision, and must not put unreasonable demands on workers.
+If a company fails to comply with the FELA and an employee is injured, that employee can make a claim.

 Did you know?
 While over three-fourths of fatal railroad work injuries happen on the job, the family of the deceased is not limited to workers’ compensation as in other occupations.
 FELA offers a path to more significant relief, including compensation for lost wages, pain, and medical treatment costs.

 How PCVA Can Help